Conner O’Malley’s Rap World is one of the funniest films of 2024 – and it’s on YouTube

-A true “if you know, you know” comic genius, we’re thrilled that Conner O’Malley’s feature debut Rap World is screening Friday 27 September at Auckland’s Capitol Cinema.
-If you’re asking “Conner who?”, Tom Augustine is here to explain what the deal is – with plenty of O’Malley’s finest moments.
+A true “if you know, you know” comic genius, we were thrilled to see Conner O’Malley’s feature debut Rap World have a rare cinema screening in Auckland last month.
+If you’re asking “Conner who?”, Tom Augustine is here to explain what the deal is – with plenty of O’Malley’s finest moments – and his new film Rap World here to watch in all its glory.

 Is Conner O’Malley a madman or a visionary?
 Judging by the extensive and eclectic output from the American comedian over the last few years, probably a bit of both.
 From standup to writing on the best alternative comedy shows of the modern era, to iconic guest appearances on shows like I Think You Should Leave, Detroiters and Joe Pera Talks With You, to his bizarre YouTube videos, O’Malley is fast becoming the comedy savant’s favourite around the world.

-This Friday, the Capitol Cinema Film Club (join the Facebook page for future announcements!)—which aims to screen rare and underseen gems from cinema history at a low price month to month—are exclusively screening O’Malley’s debut feature Rap World, a raucous found-footage mockumentary about a group of schlubby Midwestern burnouts who try to record a rap album over the course of an evening.
+In September, the Capitol Cinema Film Club (join the Facebook page for future announcements!)—which aims to screen rare and underseen gems from cinema history at a low price month to month—exclusively screened O’Malley’s debut feature Rap World, a raucous found-footage mockumentary about a group of schlubby Midwestern burnouts who try to record a rap album over the course of an evening.
 It does not go well.

 Those who know O’Malley’s work will recognise familiar themes—most importantly, a depiction of modern-day white male fragility that manifests in extreme ways when it comes into contact with the digital age.
 For those who haven’t encountered O’Malley’s work before, here’s where to start: